Effects of Drugs & Alcohol on the Reproductive System

 The Best Chances of Recovery

 The overall body of research paints a grim picture for the prospect of healthy sexual functioning in people who have substance use disorders.
-The best way to deal with the issue is to get help, become abstinence, and remain in a long-term recovery program that can help to change behavior.
+The best way to deal with the issue is to get help, become abstinent, and remain in a long-term recovery program that can help you cope, deal with triggers, and change your behavior.

 Some of the effects of drugs and alcohol may remit over time; others may not.
 Certainly, individuals who remain abstinent from drugs and alcohol will experience more positive effects compared to individuals who do not become involved in recovery.